 Social media is just an online extension of our offline, social behavior.
-When something interesting happens you may tell a story about it later that night at the bar.
-You may also tell that story at lunch the next day and again that weekend at a party.
+When something interesting happens you may tell a story about it at work.
+You may also tell that story at lunch the next day, at a bar and again that weekend at a party.
 Only a jerk would call you out and say “hey you told that story at the bar the other day!”
-Sure, some people may of been at both the bar and the party and if so… who cares.
+Sure, some people may of been at both the coffee shop and the party and if so… who cares.
 Not everybody was there.
 If you’ve heard it already, realize that not everyone else has.
 Same thing goes for social media – if you’ve read it already on another social network, just keep scrolling.

 Now some claim different networks have different audiences and therefore deserve different content.
 There is certainly truth to that.
 Your friends or followers on certain networks may be weighted toward certain demographics.
-For example, my Twitter is certainly more industry based whereas Facebook is more personal and Google+ is a good mix.
+For example, my Twitter is certainly more industry based whereas Facebook is more personal.
 However I still have personal friends that are only on Twitter and personal friends that are only on Facebook.
 I think it’s fair to say nobody has 100% the exact same connections on multiple networks.
 If you do then you should just pick one and drop the others otherwise what is the point?
-I’m actually hoping Google+ will become that for me, but it requires all my friends joining.
 If someone wants to post something they would like all of their friends to see there is nothing wrong with posting it in a couple different places to make that happen.

-Cross posting only bothers “social media experts” because they are like the guy who is at the bar, the party and lunch.
-They have the online equivalent of a drinking problem so they hear your story every time you tell it.
+Cross posting only bothers “social media experts” because they are like the guy who is at your office, the coffee shop, the bar and the party.
+They hear your story every time you tell it.
 That’s their problem, not yours.

 If you have a blog and it automatically posts to your facebook and twitter I think that is fine.
 Just make sure that’s not the ONLY content going there.
 You smell social accounts from a mile away where it’s nothing but their automated posts and zero interaction.
 Some people may prefer to come to your site while others may prefer just to keep up with you on twitter, via RSS or facebook.
 Let them decide where they want to get your information.
 Now I’m not a huge fan of automating everything so that it instantly posts to all of your networks, but I certainly don’t think there is anything wrong with posting something everywhere you have an audience.
 The thing you don’t want to do is automatically post your facebook messages to twitter.
 If I’m on twitter I don’t want to have to click a link that takes me to Facebook to see your post.
 That kind of cross posting is bad.
 But simply sharing an article or photo on both twitter and facebook?
 Nothing wrong with that!